rpensch/clonal-evolution-snake/README.md

     - `min_cluster_size`: Defines the minimum required number of mutations in a cluster to pass filtering.
     - `min_founder_size`: Defines the minimum size of the founding clone as a fraction of the total number of mutations (e.g. 0.10)

-- ClonEvol parameters:
-    - `clonevol_model`: Sets the ClonEvol cancer initiation model.
-Options are `polyclonal` and `monoclonal`.

 ## Running on Uppmax

 1. Load the conda module